 Graham Irwin: My music

 Here is a selection of videos of some of my music (latest additions first).
-My musical taste is mostly British and Irish folk, both traditional and contemporary.
+My musical taste is mostly, but not exclusively, British and Irish folk, both traditional and contemporary.
+I have taken inspiration from Steeleye Span, John Kirkpatrick, Ian Campbell, John Conolly, Shirley Collins, The Albion Band, Fairport Convention, Strawhead, Martin Carthy and many others.
 I shall be adding a new video each week.

-You can also view some of these videos on my Youtube channel.
+You can also view these videos on my Youtube channel.

 Funeral March of Queen Mary - Part of Purcell's Music for the Funeral of Queen Mary played on a brass quartet synth.

 Poor Old Man - A shanty, accompanied on electro-acoustic 6-string and 12-string guitars and a Merlin dulcimer guitar.